 - Learners may need specialist language, but this is not necessarily so.
 It is the linguistic tasks – including language and practices – that the students will need to engage in that define the course.
 As with all ESP, an EAP lecturer would not take a text and ask, “What can I do with this text?”
 The starting point is always, “What do my learners have to do?
 What texts will they need to read?
 What will my students need to do with this text and how can we help them to do it?”

 - In some cases, a very high level of proficiency is not necessarily required, as long as the learners can succeed in their aims.
-Students, for example, need to be able to understand their lectures, fellow students and textbooks and obtain good marks for assignments and examinations.
+University students, for example, need to be able to understand their lectures, fellow students and textbooks and obtain good marks for assignments and examinations.
 The role of the EAP lecturer is to find ways to enable them to do this – getting their present tenses correct may not be as important as understanding the overall structure of the report they have to write.

-A central role of the EAP lecturer or course designer, then, is to find out what the learners need, what they have to do in their academic work or courses, and help them to do this better in the time available.
+A central role of the EAP lecturer or EAP course designer, then, is to find out what the learners need, what they have to do in their academic work or courses, and help them to do this better in the time available.
 An adaptation of Bell (1981, p.
 50) provides a useful model to do this (Figure 1).

 2. Target Needs Analysis

 The starting point is to analyse the learners’ target needs.
 This includes the language and related practices that they will need in their work or their academic courses.
-These needs must be clearly researched as different subjects at different levels in different institutions or countries may have different needs (Hyland, 2000).
+These needs must be clearly researched as different subjects at different levels in different institutions or countries at different times may have different needs (Hyland, 2000).
 However, some general statements can be made.
 The recent QAA benchmarking statement for languages (Quality Assurance Agency for Higher Education, 2002) identifies four key elements that characterise language programme outcomes: use of the target language; explicit knowledge of the language; knowledge of aspects of the target cultures and intercultural awareness.
 This is a useful framework in which to examine typical target needs.

 2.1.
 Use of the target language

-Typically, for example, a student needs to use language in the following situations: lectures, seminars, tutorials, group projects, practical sessions, private study and examinations.
+Typically, for example, a student needs to use language in the following situations: lectures, seminars, tutorials, group projects, practical sessions, private study and examinations, both face to face and on-line.
 In these situations, the language skills needed would include reading, writing, speaking and listening.
 Examples of the kinds of tasks that students would carry out are as follows.
 In lectures, they would, among other things, need to listen for general understanding, listen for specific points to remember, ask for clarification, read handouts and PowerPoint presentations, and take notes.
 In seminars, they would listen and take notes, ask for more information, agree and disagree, and discuss, for instance.
 In practical sessions, it is necessary to listen to instructions, ask for information and clarification, read handouts and follow instructions, and write notes and reports (see Gillett, 1989, for more details).

 The most problematic use of English in higher education is probably writing.
 Writing tasks vary from writing short answers in examinations to writing essays, reports, dissertations, theses, journal articles and maybe monographs and textbooks.
-EAP courses usually pay attention to the process of writing – planning, organising, presenting, re-writing, and proof-reading.
+EAP courses usually pay attention to the process of writing – planning, organising, presenting, re-writing, editing and and proof-reading (Robinson, 1988).
 Typical writing skills include research and using sources, writing different text types as well as different genres, and using an appropriate style with a degree of accuracy.
 Nowadays, there is usually a focus on summarising, citation and referencing in order to avoid plagiarism.
 Students, for example, also need to do a large amount of reading, listening and note-taking.
 This must be done flexibly and involves surveying the text, skimming for gist or general impression, scanning to locate specifically required information as well as intensive study of specific sections of the text.
 Listening involves following a lecture or discussion, which means recognising lecture organisation and extracting relevant points to summarise.
 In both reading and listening, language skills such as understanding important points, distinguishing the main ideas from supporting detail, recognising unsupported claims and claims supported by evidence and following an argument are essential as are recognising known words and deducing the meaning of unfamiliar words and word groups from the context.
 Speaking is becoming increasingly important as teaching methods change to involve more group work.
 Making presentations involves producing and using notes, planning and presenting.
 Discussion includes interrupting politely, asking questions, agreeing and disagreeing.
 More recently, in addition, use of on-line discussion facilities of VLEs (Virtual Learning Environments) is becoming important (Gillett & Weetman, 2005).

 2.2.
 Knowledge of language